 Position angle in degrees.
-For the plane plot it is the angle anticlockwise from the X axis to the major radius.
-For the sky plot it is the angle from the North pole to the major axis in the direction of positive RA.
+This is the angle anticlockwise from the X axis to the primary radius.
 If the value is missing (either this field not filled in or blank in the data) it is considered to be zero.

 Ellipse